kankje/interest-group-rl/README.md

     - If you're on MacOS: `pip install -r requirements/macos.txt`
     - If you have a CUDA compatible GPU: `pip install -r requirements/cuda.txt`
     - If not: `pip install -r requirements/cpu.txt`

+## Training and evaluating the network

+- Train the network with `python train.py`
+- Evaluate the trained network with `python train.py --eval`